cmsc330spring25/spring25/projects/project0/project0.md

 Whenever you want to submit your project to Gradescope, you will need to push your latest code changes to your repo.
 Follow these steps to do so:

 First, make sure all your changes are pushed to GitHub using the `git add`, `git commit`, and `git push` commands.
-We will teach you basic git usage during the first discussion, but you can refer to [these notes](https://bakalian.cs.umd.edu/assets/notes/git.pdf) for assistance.
-Additionally, you can refer to a [testing repo](https://github.com/CliffBakalian/git-basics) Cliff made, but it's recommended you make your own.
+We will teach you basic git usage during the first discussion, but you can refer to [these notes](https://bakalian.cs.umd.edu/assets/notes/bakalian/cmsc330/git.pdf) for assistance.
 - If you have an author identity error when committing, run the config commands that are shown, filling in your GitHub account email and your name.

 Next, to submit your project, you can run `submit` from your project directory.